AkhdanFirdaus/akhdanfirdaus.github.io/src/content/post/killers-of-the-flower-moon/index.md

 draft: false
 ---

-That day, suddenly a movie promo shows up in my timeline with some familiar faces.
+That day, suddenly a movie promo shows up in my timeline with some familiar faces out of nowhere.
 Yes!
 That's Leo and De Niro!
 What a duo paired by el maestro Scorsese!?
-So that time I don't even know what the movie about, I haven't read any synopsys or even movie trailer.
+That time I don't even know Martin Scorsese still active making movie and what the movie about, I haven't read any synopsys or even movie trailer.
 What I do is just looking for any showtimes at the cinema because I was very excited.

-Not without reason, that day I don't even know that Martin Scorsese still active making movie.
-And these people suddenly just appeared out of nowhere.
-After seeing limited showtime (unable to compete with Indonesian's horror movies), I'm afraid this type of movie will only be held for short time, so I rushed and got a very late night schedule.
+After seeing limited showtime (unable to compete with Indonesian's horror movies) I rushed and got a very late night schedule.
+I'm afraid this type of movie will only be held for short time.
 Here is my honest review!

 ## Synopsis